Skip to main content

 Significant Events

-Crews will monitor the fire and focus on completing indirect fuel breaks.
-Fire managers do not expect to see significant fire activity today due to precipitation and cloud cover.
+Fire managers do not expect to see significant fire activity due to recent precipitation.
 Smoke is expected to still be visible at times as the dead and down trees continue to smolder.
-This is expected for the next several weeks, but the fire is not expected to have much growth.

 Outlook